 Mozilla Public Licence 2.0 is subsumed by GNU GPL, version 2.0, 3.0 or later.

-BSD, Expat, MIT/X11, and ISC licences, and CC0 public domain dedication are subsumed by the Apache 2.0 licence.
+BSD, Expat, MIT/X11 and ISC licences, and CC0 public domain dedication are subsumed by the Apache 2.0 licence.

-Expat, MIT/X11, and ISC licences are interchangeable with the BSD 2-clause licence.
+Expat, MIT/X11 and ISC licences are interchangeable with the BSD 2-clause licence.

 BSD 2-clause is subsumed by BSD 3-clause.